hande-qmc/hande/documentation/manual/analysis.rst

 but just different random seeds.
-Then, the energy means and the standard errors were obtained by hybrid method and blocking analysis, and it was examined how many means conincide with the CCSD energy within the range of the errors, respectively.
+Then, the energy means and the standard errors were obtained by hybrid method and blocking analysis, and it was examined how many means coincide with the CCSD energy within the range of the errors, respectively.
 The expected coincidence rate for 1 sigma accuracy is 68.27%.
 Thus, when the actual coincidence rate is closer to this percent,